suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ~~~
 {: #arch-fig title="Firmware Encryption Architecture."}

-To offer confidentiality protection two deployment variants need to be
+The author has several deployment options, namely

-supported:
+* The author, as the sender, obtains information about the recipients

-* The author, as the sender, transmits the encrypted payload to a single
+  and their keys from the distribution system.
+Then, it performs the necessary
-  device, or to multiple devices.
-The device(s) perform decryption and
+  steps to encrypt the payload.
+As a last step it creates one or more manifests.
-  act as recipients.
+  The device(s)perform decryption and act as recipients.

 * The author treats the distribution system as the initial recipient.
 Then,
   the distribution system decrypts and re-encrypts the payload for consumption